Contributing to Psalm

 Run integration checks locally:

-composer phpcs- checks the code is properly linted
+composer cs- checks the code is properly linted

 vendor/bin/paratest- runs PHPUnit tests in parallel